chrisjeng/chrisjeng.github.io/README.md

 ## TODO
 - (Angel) Chicken needs to get fatter upon eating
-- (Chris) Mix down audio to lower bitrate.
-We need to reach <5MB total size
-- (Devin) Chicken needs to blink occasionally
+- (Devin) Make a dead chicken image
-- (Open) Need some sort of guidelines/pop up text to help people keep the chicken alive.
+- (Kat) Need some sort of guidelines/pop up text to help people keep the chicken alive.
 For example, if the chicken is starving early game, tell them to feed the chicken by clicking.
 Show warnings when the chicken is about to die.
-- (Kat) Use sound effects.
 - (Open) Exploding death from overeating.
 Heartbroken chicken death.
 Starving chicken death.
 (Chicken cannot die from too much love)
-- (Chris) Port the game over to Facebook platform
+- (Open) Upgrade game concept to include more things to do.
+See Ideas for more

+## Ideas for more

+We're almost done.
+We need to do a little bit more.
+Couple options:
+- Multiple chickens
+- Asteroids falling
+- Combination of both?